-The Company has certain foreign currency receivables to be denominated in the same foreign currency with certain foreign currency payables, therefore natural hedge is received.
+The Company has certain foreign currency receivables to be denominated in the same foreign currency with certain foreign currency payables; therefore, natural hedge is received.
 The Company also uses forward contracts to hedge the foreign currency risk on certain items denominated in foreign currencies.
 Hedge accounting is not applied as they did not qualify for hedge accounting criteria.
 Furthermore, as net investments in foreign subsidiaries are for strategic purposes, they are not hedged by the Company.

-The foreign currency sensitivity analysis of the possible change in foreign exchange rates on the Company's profit is performed on significant monetary items denominated in foreign currencies as of the end of the reporting period.
-The Company's foreign currency risk is mainly affected by USD.
+The foreign currency sensitivity analysis of the possible change in foreign exchange rates on the Group's profit is performed on significant monetary items denominated in foreign currencies as at the end of the reporting period.
+The Group's foreign currency risk is mainly affected by USD.
 Sensitivity analysis is as follows:

-When NTD strengthens/weakens against USD by 1%, the profit for the years ended 31 December 2021 and 2020 decreases/increases by NT\$2,815 thousand and NT\$3,324 thousand, respectively.
+When NTD strengthens/weakens against USD by 1%, the profit for the years ended 31 December 2022 and 2021 decreases/increases by NT\$4 thousand and NT\$2,815 thousand, respectively.